‘A callused palm and dirty fingernails precede a Green Thumb.’

 St. Francis: And where do they get this mulch?

 St. Fiacre: They cut down trees and grind them up to make the mulch.

 St. Francis: Enough.
 I don’t want to think about this anymore.
-Sister Catherine, you’re in charge of the arts.
+Saint Catherine, you’re in charge of the arts.
 What movie have you got scheduled for us tonight?

-Sister Catherine: A film called “Dumb and Dumber”, It’s a really stupid film starring Jim Carrey about…
+Saint Catherine: A film called “Dumb and Dumber”.
+It’s a really stupid film starring Jim Carrey about…